The shortened word Veg*n stands for either Vegetarian or Vegan

 That same father yelled even louder in exasperation, “my wife doesn’t have time to cook something different for everybody in the family!!”

-All the recipes on this site are designed for everybody in the family to enjoy, using ingredients that ‘mainstream’ families already know and like.
+All the recipes I create are designed for everybody in the family to enjoy, using ingredients that ‘mainstream’ families already know and like.
 Look at the recipes and you’ll see how familiar they really do sound.
 Try a few.
 If you still want the baked chicken or roast, then have it along with an animal-free dish.
 Even if the whole family eats meat, every meal should have an animal-free component.
 That doesn’t mean broccoli with butter.
 If it’s only broccoli, then put animal-free margarine or oil on it, and serve enough so that the vegetarian/vegan can make it a main dish if need be.
 Spruce it up with fresh tomatoes, sauteed mushrooms and onions.
 Both broccoli and mushrooms are high in protein.

 I actually find it odd that the father yelling about his wife not being able to do this or that, wouldn’t have dared even broach the subject, had his daughter been a diabetic and the Mom had to provide diabetic meals for their daughter.
 Yeah, they would have done the research and talked to other people to get ideas and share stories about adjustment.
-So, just as some of the problem lied with the vegan daughter not communicating, it also lied with the parents being resistant, because they didn’t support vegetarianism – not in their daughter anyway.
+So, just as some of the problem lied with the vegan daughter not communicating, it also lied with the parents being resistant, because they didn’t support veganisn – not in their daughter anyway.

 Please note, that although I use familiar products, that doesn’t prevent me from trying new food items when they come out on the market.
 I am continually trying new foods.
 Just today I went to the grocery store and saw these tiny little round potatoes that looked like big marbles in the produce section.
 Perfectly formed and all the same size.
 I just had to have them.
 The only question was do I buy the red, the Yukon gold or the regular?
 Now I’m thinking about the recipe I’ll make with them.

-Your family member or friend may be vegetarian for moral reasons, but they also benefit health-wise by following an animal-free diet, which means the more animal-free meals you consume, the greater health benefit to you too.
+Your family member or friend may be veg*n for moral reasons, but they also benefit health-wise by following an animal-free diet, which means the more animal-free meals you consume, the greater health benefit to you too.

 Sure, on the nightly news we all hear about certain individuals who smoked, drank and ate a lamb every day of their lives and lived to be a hundred.
 That’s rare, very rare.
 I wouldn’t bet on those odds, and neither should you.
-Besides, the point many vegetarians are making is that even if they could live to be two hundred years old if they ate a side of beef every day, they wouldn’t, since they’d be depriving another creature of their right to live their life.
-However, it doesn’t matter why someone becomes vegetarian.
+Besides, the point many vegetarians and vegans are making is that even if they could live to be two hundred years old if they ate a side of beef every day, they wouldn’t, since they’d be depriving another creature of their right to live their life.
+However, it doesn’t matter why someone becomes veg*n.
 When they do, it’s up to those around them to accept it.
 All I know is that it’s the right track to be on no matter what your reason.

 Even in the bible, somewhere I read years ago, God told some guy to leave the vegetarians alone.
 So vegetarianism is by no means new.
 It’s very, very old.
 Everybody innately knows what it’s all about; anyone who has ever eaten a fruit or a vegetable or a nut, knows.
 So just go with it.
 It’s not hurting you, nor anybody else.
 It’s harmless.
 But it’s also helpful – to the health of the individual, the group, the planet, and especially to those procreated for the purpose of enslavement, torture and slaughter.